MichaelTague/cs50-python/project/README.md

     python project.py

-The basic design is that the the user is asked to answer 3 or 4 of these questions, pertaining to a ordinary monthly amortizing loan, auto, consumer, or mortgage.
+The user is asked to answer three (or four) of the following related to an amortizing monthly paid loan.
 E.g.:

             Principal Amount: 12000
           Interest per Annum: 9.5
     Term in Years and Months: 4 years, 6 months